donnior/sparkle/doc/argument_resolv.md

 `Params` represent all params from current request.

+## Cookies

+`Cookies` can be used to manage cookies write and read.

 # Vendor types

-You can also pass some vender supported types as parameter.
+You can also pass some vendor supported types as parameter.

 ## HttpServletRequest